golemfactory/golemate/README.md

 * Golem client address: 127.0.0.1, port 61001

 ## Example use
+You can transcode a chess position into `fen` format [here](https://lichess.org/editor), for instance.

 ### CLI
 Run a position analysis with the native backend
 ```